 CHRISTIANS are "THE CHURCH"

-When you are a Christian, YOU are the temple of the Holy Spirit.
-When you gather with other believers in the name of Jesus Christ, wherever you are--be that a shack, a boat at sea, an open field, or a huge palace with chandeliers--YOU (collectively) are the church.
+When you are a Christian, YOU are the dwelling of the Holy Spirit.
+When you gather with other believers in the name of Jesus Christ, wherever you are—be that a shack, a boat at sea, an open field, or a huge palace with chandeliers—YOU (collectively) are the church.

 I pray you'll consider this when someone asks you "where" you go to church.
 It may be a unique opportunity to share the gospel with someone who doesn't know Jesus.
 The next time a Christian brother or sister calls a mere building "God's house," it may be time to call them to ponder afresh of the wonders of Christ in us!